boardzilla/boardzilla-docs/docs/introduction/debugging.md

 you can set up automated tests that run through example games and test assertions on the game state.

-The test runner exposes both the player versions of the board and the server version of the board which was complete knowledge of all hidden information.
+The test runner exposes both the player versions of the game and the server version of the game which was complete knowledge of all hidden information.
 It's important when testing player moves to use the correct version for the given player.